Mackey, Indiana

 Mackey is a town in Barton Township, Gibson County, Indiana, United States.
-With a population of 106 at the 2010 census, Mackey is the smallest incorporated community in Gibson County and one of the smallest incorporated communities in the state.
+As of the 2020 census, Mackey had a population of 131.
+It is the smallest incorporated community in Gibson County and one of the smallest incorporated communities in the state.

 History

 A post office was established at Mackey in 1885.
 The town was likely named for O. J. Mackey, a railroad official.

 Geography

 According to the 2010 census, Mackey has a total area of 0.09 sqmi, all land.